 I couldn’t resist starting with the mecca of all holiday celebrations – the Winter Festival of Lights in Niagara Falls.
 It’s also near and dear to my heart as this Ontario light festival has been a family tradition for as long as I can remember.
 Though as Canada’s largest illumination festival, it’s really not to be missed.
 Enjoy the +3 million lights as they’re sprinkled throughout the tourist area of Niagara Falls for 101 nights just like last year.

 Since the Ontario Power Generation became its title sponsor, the festival continues to more each and every year.
 Take a drive along the Niagara Parkway to admire the displays in Queen Victoria Park, catch a view of the Horseshoe Falls and finish your visit with the Dufferin Islands loop.
 The last is easily my favourite stretch of the festival with the large animal displays including moose, bison, Inukshuks and more!

 RELATED: Check out my post for more information on the Winter Festival of Lights in Niagara Falls.

 Spencer Smith Park might be a hotspot in the spring for cherry blossoms but in the winter, it shines bright in a more literal way!
-For 25 years now, the Lakeside Festival of Lights has brought holiday cheer to downtown Burlington.
+For over 25 years now, the Burlington Festival of Lights (previously known as the Lakeside Festival of Lights) has brought holiday cheer to downtown Burlington.
 You’ll find over 60 light displays peppered across Burlington’s waterfront.